B2Gold: History

 and resulted in the Fekola mine beginning production in November 2017.
 The five mines resulted in the company producing approximately 960,000 ounces of gold in both 2018 and 2019.
 The company sold its assets in Nicaragua to Vancouver-based mineral exploration company Calibre Mining.

-In May 2022, it was announced B2Gold had acquired the Australia-based gold exploration company, Oklo Resources for $64 million USD.
+In May 2022, it was announced B2Gold had acquired the Australia-based gold exploration company, Oklo Resources for US$64 million.

 Operations

 As of 2020, B2Gold has three operating mines: